facebook/react-native/CONTRIBUTING.md

 9. Review and address comments on your pull request.

 If all goes well, your pull request will be merged.
 If it is not merged, maintainers will do their best to explain the reason why.

+## Step-by-step Guide

+Whenever you are ready to contribute, check out our [step-by-step guide to sending your first pull request](https://github.com/facebook/react-native/wiki/FirstPullRequest).

 ## Style Guide